Return-To-The-Roots/s25client/README.md

 --

-for advanced info or help see INSTALL file in the [FAQ in the wiki](https://github.com/Return-To-The-Roots/s25client/wiki/How-to-install-RttR) or http://www.rttr.info
+for advanced info or help see [FAQ in the wiki](https://github.com/Return-To-The-Roots/s25client/wiki/How-to-install-RttR) or http://www.rttr.info